Frequently Asked Questions

 Where is the program located?

-At our new outdoor stage at Hopeland Rest in Hopewell Junction, NY.
+At our new outdoor stage and tent at Hopeland Rest in Hopewell Junction, NY.
 The campers will follow the exact same camp program we've always had, but now they can run around, dip their toes in a creek and sing as LOUD AS THEY WANT!

 What happens if the weather is bad?

 The outdoor stage will be under a tent to protect everyone from the elements.

 What about COVID-19?

 We will always abide by Dutchess County guidelines regarding safety.
 Having camp outside gives the campers a lot more options.
 We can socially distance as much as needed and can have breaks from masks since there is nothing but space.
 Keeping everyone helathy is our main concern.